How To Make the Absolute Best French Toast Casserole

 Prep Time And Nutrition Facts

-This recipe takes about 15 minutes to prepare and 50 minutes to cook, making a total of 65 minutes.
-It serves 8 people, and each serving has approximately 450 calories, 10g protein, and 20g fat.
+This recipe takes about 15 minutes to prepare and 50 minutes to bake, for a total time of approximately 65 minutes.
+It serves 8 people, with each serving containing roughly 400–430 calories8–10g of plant‑based protein, and 18–20g of fat, depending on ingredients used.

 How To Serve French Toast Casserole